uknadkarni/gemfire-workshop/Lab1/README.md

 distribute events among themselves.
 To start a GemFire peer, you create a GemFire cache in each member.
 The cache manages the connectivity to other GemFire peers.
 Peers discover each other through multicast messaging or a TCP locator service.

+##### Caches
+Caches are an abstraction that describe a node in a GemFire distributed system.
+Application architects can arrange those nodes in several deployment architectures, including:
+* peer to peer
+* client / server
+* WAN gateway topologies

 ##### Regions
+Within each cache, you define data _regions_.
+Data regions are analogous to tables in a relational database and manage data in a distributed fashion as name/value pairs.
+A *replicated* region stores identical copies of the data on each cache member of a distributed system.
+A *partitioned* region spreads the data among cache members.
 Regions are an abstraction on top of the distributed system.
 A region lets you store data in many JVMs in the system without regard to which peer's memory the data is stored in.
 Regions give you a map interface that transparently fetches your data from the appropriate cache.
 The Region class extends the java.util.Map interface, but it also supports querying and transactions.

 ##### Locator